dermondhase/dermondhase/README.md

 # Welcome to the far side of the moon
-Hello, I’m Andrea Demetrio, a fighting game developer better known for [Schwarzerblitz](https://store.steampowered.com/app/1287800/Schwarzerblitz/) and [Motionsickness](https://gamejolt.com/games/motionsickness/601247).
+Hello, my name is Andrea "Jens" Demetrio, a fighting game developer known for [Schwarzerblitz](https://store.steampowered.com/app/1287800/Schwarzerblitz/) and [Motionsickness](https://gamejolt.com/games/motionsickness/601247).
 This is my business account for contract work and projects unrelated to the above two games.